keboola/component-servicenow-tables/component_config/configuration_description.md

 - SysParm Fields (`sysparm_fields`) - Use this parameter to limit the number of columns.
 You must use a comma separated list of values;
-- Increment (`increment`) - This parameter specifies whether to store data to Keboola storage Incrementally or whether to use full load (Table will be truncated first before importing new data);
+- Increment (`increment`) - This parameter specifies whether to store data to Keboola storage Incrementally or whether to use full load (Table will be truncated first before importing new data).
+Default is false (Full load).
+False is also used if this parameter is not specified at all.;

 #### Output